boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 | PlainYearMonth | Calendar date                     | yes              | no                |
 | PlainMonthDay  | Calendar date                     | yes              | no                |

-There is also the `Now`, which provides access to the current host system time.
+There is also `Now`, which provides access to the current host system time.
 This can then be used to map the current `Instant` to any of the above Temporal types.